First Wooden Driver Head >250cc in Volume/Size

 1998 – Golfsmith Cermet 2000 Driver

-Aluminum metal matrix composite (MMC) materials have to be thought of as almost being ‘aluminum on steroids’.
-On its own, the highest strength aluminum alloys can rarely exceed 100,000 psi in strength (6/4 Ti and 17-4 stainless steel are 140,000 psi, 10-2-3 Beta Ti is 185,000 psi and Carpenter 455 steel is 250,000 psi to contrast).
-However, by adding a ceramic material the strength of the resulting MMC can be significantly increased, to the point that some MMCs will approach and even exceed the strength of some stainless steel alloys.
+Aluminum metal matrix composite (MMC) materials have been classified as being ‘aluminum on steroids’.
+On its own, the highest strength aluminum alloys can rarely exceed 100,000 psi in yield strength (To contrast, 6/4 Ti and 17-4 stainless steel are 135,000 psi, 10-2-3 Beta Ti is 185,000 psi and Carpenter 455 steel is 250,000 psi).
+However, by adding a ceramic material to a high strength titanium alloy, the strength of the resulting metal matrix composite can be significantly increased, to the point that some MMCs will approach and even exceed the strength of specific stainless steel alloys.

 In the mid-1990s a company named Langert Golf had introduced a small size driver head made from Aluminum ‘alloyed’ with a ceramic called Silicon Carbide (SiC).
 The head was produced through an expensive die casting procedure that was required to keep the distribution of the SiC particulate consistent through the aluminum and thus achieve consistent strength equally in all areas of the head.
 SiC MMCs are known to be very brittle.
 The Cermet 2000 Driver was innovative because previously, no MMC Driver head had yet been produced by the less expensive procedure of investment casting.